stowball/Class-Query/README.md

 }
 ```

-#### And one more using media queries operators and existing IDs and classes
+#### And one more using media query operators and existing IDs and classes:

 ##### HTML: